 Much like people, cats can suffer from painful dental health issues due to injury or poor oral hygiene.
-But what exactly is good oral hygiene for cats and what sort of dental care do cats really need?
+But what exactly is good oral hygiene for cats and what sort of dental care do cats need?
 Our Seattle vets explain how to clean your cat's mouth and keep their teeth healthy.

 Your Cat's Dental Health

 Cats are stoic creatures that are adept at hiding their pain.
-They may actually be suffering from a painful oral health issue without ever letting on that they are uncomfortable.
+They may be suffering from a painful oral health issue without ever letting on that they are uncomfortable.
 Because of this, owners need to be conscious of their feline companion's oral health and keep their furry companion's teeth clean.
 By monitoring and regularly cleaning your cat's teeth, you will be able to detect any oral health issues early and help your cat avoid pain and expensive treatment.

 Caring For Your Cat's Teeth At Home

 Maintaining a daily dental hygiene routine for your cat could help to keep your feline friend's teeth and gums healthy throughout their lifetime.
 To make cleaning your cat's teeth at home as easy and stress-free as possible, begin establishing a daily oral hygiene routine for your cat while they are still a kitten.
-This way, your cat will be accustomed to having their teeth brushed and mouth touched from a young age.
+This way, your cat will be accustomed to having its teeth brushed and mouth touched from a young age.

 Strive to make brushing your cat's teeth a stress-free and easy part of your kitty's daily routine.
 Start by waiting until your cat is calm and relaxed, then follow these steps: